ChristopherSalam/blog/README.md

 Things to get to next:

-Blogging about ice and rocks, the ultimate we-hate-interviewing-new-engineers question.
+Blogging about ice and rocks: the ultimate we-hate-interviewing-new-engineers question

+Email parsing, attachment parsing

-Email parseing and window.atob()
+window.atob()

+Alumni coordinating

 Starting a new job